SEO for React Websites

 How to detect JavaScript issues

-You can identify websites running on JavaScript based platforms by loading them in a browser with JavaScript disabled.
+You can begin to identify websites running on JavaScript based platforms by loading them in a browser with JavaScript disabled.

 The webpage shown below is currently built on react and shows no content at all with JavaScript disabled.
 You can see how this would be problematic for a search engine and increase crawl time commitment for each page and reduce the overall crawl budget for the website.